TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

     * New general ability
     * Requires something from the end to craft
     * Tool repairs on XP pickup
-* Sweeping edge
-    * Boosts damage of mobs in sweep attacks for swords and cleavers
-    * How is this different from scythes?
-Should it affect scythes?
 * Blocking
     * Battle sign ability as a modifier
     * If used on a battle sign, upgrades to full blocking like shields